Skip to Content

 The Soil Food Web (or Soil Biota)

-I have for decades advocated for feeding the soil rather than feeding the plants.
+I have for decades advocated for feeding the soil rather than the plants.
 Our knowledge regarding the interaction of plants with soil, and vice versa, is ever-improving.
 While chemistry has long dominated the plant productivity landscape, there is growing evidence that working with nature reduces the need for added chemicals.

-A healthy soil-food-web will produce all the required chemicals (in the best form) in reciprocation to the plant’s biological system’s support.
+A healthy soil food web will produce all the required chemicals (in the best form) in reciprocation to the plant’s biological system’s support.
 If humans don’t interfere with the balance, there is a win-win relationship between plants and the soil they grow in.

-The biological system of roots, organic matter, bacteria, fungi, and soil fauna (nematodes, arthropods, and protozoa), birds, and animals creates a balanced symphony of life.
+The biological system of roots, organic matter, bacteria, fungi, soil fauna (nematodes, arthropods, and protozoa), birds, and animals creates a balanced symphony of life.
 Let’s take a look at that ecosystem in some detail.

 If you take the jargon away, this is what happens in layman’s terms: